 Benzene at monitoring well MW-19 near the southeastern boundary of the landfill.
 The benzene concentration at MW-19 only marginally exceeds the GWQS.
 The extent of benzene in this well is defined by two downgradient pore-water samples obtained in the wetlands, which did not contain detectable concentrations of benzene.

 Inorganic constituents were ubiquitous in the monitoring well samples.
 Inorganic constituents are common in groundwater within this region of New Jersey.
 While it is understood that the landfill may contribute to concentrations of these inorganic constituents in groundwater, discerning between contributions from the landfill and natural background concentrations of these constituents is difficult because the concentrations at the Site are similar to background.
-Therefore, although some inorganic constituents are present in groundwater at concentrations above their GWQS, their occurrence is widespread and does not suggest a distinctive source or release.

 Concentrations of dissolved metals (i.e., the results of filtered samples) are generally much less than the concentrations of total metals.
 This indicates that most of the metals detected are associated with colloids in the samples.
 The concentrations of arsenic, iron, and manganese were similar in non-filtered and filtered samples from the same wells.
 This indicates that most of the arsenic, iron, and manganese in groundwater beneath or near the landfill is in dissolved form, likely because of reducing conditions in the groundwater in the shallow-water bearing zone.